San Marino national football team

-The San Marino national football team (Nazionale di calcio di San Marino) represents San Marino in men's international association football competitions.
+The San Marino national football team represents San Marino in men's international association football competitions.
 The team is governed by the San Marino Football Federation and represents the smallest population of any UEFA member.
-They are currently the lowest-ranked FIFA-affiliated national football team, having won three matches since their inception.
+They are currently the lowest-ranked FIFA-affiliated national football team, having won only three matches since their inception.

 San Marino's first official match was a 4–0 defeat to Switzerland in a European Championship qualifier in 1990.
 An unofficial San Marino team played against the Canada U-23 side in 1986, losing 1–0.
 Since their competitive debut, San Marino has participated in the qualifiers for every European Championship and FIFA World Cup.
 Their first competitive win was a 1–0 victory over Liechtenstein on 5 September 2024, in the UEFA Nations League.
 Their second competitive win was a 3–1 victory against Liechtenstein once more on the 6th matchday, on 18 November 2024.
+Prior to this match, they were the lowest rated team in the world.
 This was the first time they scored more than one goal in a competitive fixture.
 Subsequently, this win promoted them to League C, the third tier of the Nations League.

+San Marino has never qualified for the FIFA World Cup and European Championship.

+On 17 November 1993 against England, Davide Gualtieri scored the fastest San Marino goal at 8.31 seconds.
+This was the 5th fastest international goal, behind: Christoph Baumgartner, 6 seconds - Austria, 23 March 2024; Lukas Podolski, 7.47 seconds - Germany, 29 May 2013; Florian Wirtz, 7.92 seconds - Germany, 23 March 2024; and Christian Benteke, 8.1 seconds - Belgium, 10 October 2016.

+San Marino currently holds a world record for the longest goalless streak at 1,852 minutes and 20 matches played, their last goal preceding the drought was an Andy Selva 45th minute goal v Slovakia, 11 October 2008, Manuel Marani’s 7th minute goal v Malta on 14 August 2012 ended the streak.